t1meshift/YeltsinDB/journal_file.md

 ### Flags

 **TODO**.
 Now there is the only option -- `JRNL_COMPLETE` on bit 0.
+It means that the transaction was completely written to the storage.

 ### Consistency

 If the last transaction was not written completely, journal rollback is started.
 That means that it will be cleaned since it has not even been written to storage.

+If the incomplete transaction is the only one in journal, the journal file is truncated to 20 bytes and first and last transaction offsets are being nulled.

 If the last transaction is complete in journal but not in storage (flag `JRNL_COMPLETE` is not set), redo is being done.
 That means the transaction starts again since the journal is